ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

     - "Applications"; "Default Applications";
         - "Web Browser": select "Microsoft Edge (beta)"
         - "Terminal emulator": select "Kitty"
-- Under the "Hardware" category
-    - Removable Storage; Removable Devices
-        - Check "Enable automatic mounting of removable media" and "Only automatically mount removable media that has been manually mounted before"
+- Next to the search box in the upper left click on the hamburger menu
-- Select "Highlight Changed Settings" button at the bottom of the side bar to easily see which settings have been changed from their defaults
+    - Select "Highlight Changed Settings" button to easily see which settings have been changed from their defaults

 Next there are several changes I make to the panel(s) (taskbar(s)) and the desktop.